 Features of the nephrotic form of chronic glomerulonephritis in children:

-• The disease develops acutely after hypothermia, tonsillitis, acute respiratory infection, vaccinations, or for no apparent reason.
+• The disease develops acutely after hypothermia, sore throat, acute respiratory infection, vaccinations, or for no apparent reason.

-• The main symptoms are edema and the presence of protein in the urine.
+• The main symptoms are swelling and the presence of protein in the urine.

-• The disease lasts a long time, periods of improvement are replaced by new exacerbations.
+• The disease lasts a long time, periods of improvement are followed by new exacerbations.
 Chronic renal failure gradually develops.

 Features of the hematuric form of chronic glomerulonephritis in children: